 At Lluis Law we offer our clients enough information so that they understand the law and are prepared.

-By calling now you will get a free consultation where we will explain the consequences of the failure to register as a sex offender in California.
+By calling now you will get a personalized consultation where we will explain the consequences of the failure to register as a sex offender in California.
 We will tell you what defense options are available to you and will assume your defense as a commitment.